 Geoscience is an area of science that is becoming more and more popular as concerns about our environment and our planet become increasingly front page.
 Topics such as climate change, weather abnormalities and natural disasters are phenomena the geoscientist investigates.
 This program will expose you to the diversity of specialties in geoscience to help you find the most exciting area for your career.

-Biological Sciences with Areas of Concentration (Associate of Science)
+Geosciences with Areas of Concentration (Associate of Science)

 This program offers a selection of natural and geoscience courses for students wishing to pursue a program of study with concentrations in geology, meteorology, or ocean studies.
 The curriculum meets the needs of students who plan to transfer to a 4 year college that grants bachelor's degrees in various areas of the geosciences.
 Geoscientists study the physical aspects of the earth to learn about its past, present and future.
 Geoscience students have skills that are in high demand: data analysis, problem solving, and an ability to communicate complex ideas.
 Students with a bachelor’s degree in a geoscience may continue their education, enter government or industry.